ScooloV/bbpedia/docs/death_zone/titanic_effort.md

 in which it is being Marked, apply a -1 modifierr per player Marking them as normal.

-*STEPPING 0VER PR0NE 0R STUNNED PLAYERS:* Unlike other players, a Giant is large enough to simply step over downed players that would block the path of other players.
+*STEPPING 0VER PRONE 0R STUNNED PLAYERS:* Unlike other players, a Giant is large enough to simply step over downed players that would block the path of other players.
 A Giant does not need to Jump Over a Prone or Stunned player; it may